Applied Geoinformatics for Society and Environment 2012

 Acknowledgements

 The conference would not have been possible without the collaboration and support of different people and organizations.
 The organisers would like to express their gratitude to the Faculty of Geomatics, Computer Science and Mathematics, Stuttgart University of Applied Sciences, especially Beate Baur, Hildegard Gooss, Roland Hahn, Ole Mensing, Jörg Hepperle, Uwe Sauerbrey, Iris Krüger and Ulrich Walter.
-The support of all sponsors (see website), especially the Federal Ministry for Economic Cooperation and Development (BMZ) and the German Academic Exchange Service (DAAD), is gratefully acknowledged.
-Special thanks to Mirka Zimmermann for her proactive and dedicated management of the organisational issues and for keeping the contact to the participants.
-Sajani Joshi, Trillium Levine and A. Shamila Jayasekare have done a great work while formatting the submissions.

 About